SLQ: Bridging Modalities via Shared Latent Queries for Retrieval with Frozen MLLMs: Experiments

 Following standard practices in recent representation studies~\cite{mind, e5-v, gme}, we visualize embedding distributions via PCA and quantitatively evaluate them using three metrics: modality gap ($||\text{gap}||$, defined as the Euclidean distance between image and text centroids), Alignment~\cite{uniformity}, and Uniformity~\cite{uniformity}.
 Lower Alignment indicates better positive-pair matching, while lower Uniformity indicates more evenly distributed representations on the hypersphere.

-As shown in \cref{fig:pca_vis}, distinct geometric patterns emerge.
-Full FT and LoRA exhibit a broader spatial spread in the embedding space, whereas SLQ forms a more compact and coherent distribution.
-This observation is consistent with the quantitative results in \cref{tab:geometry_metrics}.
-SLQ achieves the smallest modality gap and Alignment error, as well as the lowest Uniformity across both image and text embeddings.
+As shown in \cref{fig:pca_vis}, compared to the broader spatial separation between modalities seen in Full FT and LoRA, SLQ exhibits a more compact alignment between image and text embeddings.
+This observation aligns well with the quantitative results in \cref{tab:geometry_metrics}, where SLQ achieves the smallest modality gap and alignment error, while simultaneously maintaining the lowest uniformity across both modalities.